 What is BFP?

 The process of having a child can be challenging and overwhelming for some.
 There are multiple details to remember and keep a track of.
 This is why fertility forums exist.
 The fertility forums are platforms created for women trying to conceive or those planning on having a child.
 Within these forums and message boards, there are many acronyms commonly used to make communication easier.
-BFP stands for ‘big fat positive’.
-This acronym is usually used to celebrate getting a positive pregnancy result.
+BFP stands for ‘big fat positive‘.
+This acronym is usually used to celebrate getting a positive pregnancy result on a pregnancy test.
+A positive test generally shows two “big fat” blue lines indicating a woman is pregnant.

 BFP Pregnancy Tests